WVURAIL/dspira-lessons/_posts/2020-07-24-BuildingHorn_SoftwareInfo.md

    3. Type and enter `sudo apt upgrade`

-   2. Type `sudo apt install gnuradio`
+   2. Type and enter `sudo apt install gnuradio`

    3. You may need to respond 'Y' to a few prompts before installation is complete.